lhr-solar/UTSVT-KiCadLibraries/README.md

 10. There will be changes made to this submodule if everything was done correctly.
 Now you must commit your changes to a new branch and open a Pull Request.
 11. After the Pull Request is merged, update the submodule in your PCB repository through `git submodule update`.

+# Standard Constraints for Laying out Board
+When manufacturing a PCB, there are constraints that are given to us by the manufacturer based on how precise their manufacturing equipment is.
+When creating the layout of your board, select
+`File` -> `Board Setup` -> `Constraints` and set them to the following values:
+* Minimum Clearance: .127mm
+* Minimum Track Width: .127mm
+* Minimum Connection Width: 0mm
+* Minimum Annular Width: .13mm
+* Minimum Via Diameter: .25mm
+* Copper to Hole Clearance: .254mm
+* Copper to Edge Clearance: .1mm
+* Minimum Through Hole: .2mm
+* Hole to Hole Clearance: .5mm
+* Minimum Item Clearance: .15mm
+* Minimum Text Height: .8mm
+* Minimum Text Thickness: .15mm

 # Working on a Board
 * The first page of the KiCAD schematic should have a version control description of the board that is being worked on.
 It should list the changes between each version of the board.
 * When working on a board, the branch name should be the version of the board.